The-Standard-Organization/ADotNet/README.md

       include-prerelease: true
 ```

 The problem with the above YAML code is that it's not that easy to remember.
-Even while I'm starting at it right now, I just can't seem to remember `actions/setup-dotnet@v1` and what does all of this means to someone who is a full-stack engineer trying to get off the ground as soon, easy and as fast as possible?
+Even while I'm staring at it, I just can't seem to remember `actions/setup-dotnet@v1` and what does this mean to someone who is a full-stack engineer trying to get off the ground as soon as possible?
 Here's how the very same code above would look like in ADotNet:

 ```csharp
   new SetupDotNetTaskV1